Trip Summary and Itinerary Map

 - Photo book of your journey on your return

-On leaving Franz Josef Land, crossing the Barents Sea is again an opportunity to see whales (possibly the elusive bowhead whale) and large numbers of seabirds.
+On leaving Franz Josef Land, crossing the Barents Sea is again an opportunity to see whales (possibly the elusive bowhead whale) and large numbers of seabirds – have your camera ready.

-Back in Murmansk, we may discover the city on a tour while the ship goes through clearance procedures.
 After an overnight cruise from Murmansk (approx. 12 hours), return to Kirkenes to disembark and bid new friends farewell.
+A transfer to the airport is included in the cost of the voyage.

 About The Ship